-How the session manager works

-Using a developer assigned group name, Artix servers register during start-up with the session manager.
-The session manager maintains a list of servers that register under the same group name.
+How the session manager works Using a developer assigned group name, Artix servers register during start-up with the session manager.
+The session manager maintains a list or servers that register under the same group name.
 Servers that register under the same group name do not need to offer the same Web service.

-Client applications contact the session manager and obtain a session ID for a specific group of servers.
+Client applications contact the session manager and obtain a session ID fo a specific group of servers.
 Client applications embed the session ID in a context, which must be included with all request to begin, renew, or terminate a session.
 The session manager sends the clients a collection of endpoint references to all members of the group and the client determines what Web service is represented by each reference and uses the appropriate reference to instantiate a proxy and invoke on the Web service.
 The client includes the session ID with each invocation.

-Session manager plug-ins

-The two main session manager plug-ins are:

-(session manager service)

-Session manager service plug-in This is the central service plug-in.
+Session manager plug-ins The two main session manager plug-ins are: Session manager service plug-in (session_manager_service) n This is the central service plug-in.
 It accepts and tracks service registration, hands out sessions to clients, accepts or denies session renewal, and notifies session endpoint managers of session state changes, including when sessions begin and when they end.

-Session endpoint manager plug-in
+Session endpoint manager This is the portion of the session manager plug-in (session_endpoint_manager) that resides in a registered service.
+It registers its location with the service plug-in, and accepts or rejects client requests based on the validity of their session headers.
+The session manager also includ des a simple policy plug-in: